laeti-tia/grapherrd/README.md

 contains all the needed PHP scripts.
 You should copy it  to  any  of  your HTTP PHP enabled server.

+### snmpd-helpers
-The snmpd-helper directory contains bash scripts to be run  from  snmpd  to collect services statistics and make them available to MRTG.
+The `snmpd-helpers` directory contains bash scripts to be run from snmpd to collect services statistics and make them available to MRTG.
 Scripts  are provided for the following services:
 - DB (mysql)